Paul Farnes

-Paul Caswell Powe Farnes, DFM, AE (16 July 1918 – 28 January 2020) was a British Royal Air Force fighter pilot and Second World War flying ace who flew during the Battle of Britain as one of "The Few".
-He flew the Hawker Hurricane and Supermarine Spitfire in aerial combat.
+Paul Caswell Powe Farnes, DFM, AE (16 July 1918 – 28 January 2020) was a British Royal Air Force fighter pilot, and Second World War flying ace.
+He flew during the Battle of Britain as one of "The Few", and flew the Hawker Hurricane and Supermarine Spitfire in aerial combat.
 He scored 8 kills (comprising 7 and 2 shared destroyed, 2 'probables' and 11 damaged).

 Early life

 Paul Caswell Powe Farnes was born in Boscombe, Hampshire, on 16 July 1918.
 He was educated at Surbiton County School and Kingston Technical College, living near Walton-on-Thames, before joining the Royal Air Force Volunteer Reserve (RAFVR) in April 1938.

 Second World War

 After completing his training, in the RAFVR, as a pilot he joined No. 501 Squadron RAF in September 1939 and remained with the squadron when it went to France in May 1940.
 He claimed his first victories during the Battle of France, with 'shares' in two bombers downed and a He 111 shot down solo.
 During August 1940 he claimed 5 more and in October 1940 he was awarded the Distinguished Flying Medal (DFM).
 By now a sergeant pilot, he was commissioned a pilot officer (on probation) on 3 December 1940.

 In February 1941 Farnes was posted to No. 57 Operational Training Unit as an instructor.
 In November 1941 he transferred to No. 73 Operational Training Unit in Aden.
 He was confirmed in his rank and promoted to war-substantive flying officer on 3 December 1941.
 Farnes was posted to No. 229 Squadron RAF in North Africa as a flight commander in February 1942.
 He flew with the squadron on 27 March 1942 to Malta where he later took command of the squadron.

 Farnes returned to North Africa in late May 1942.
 On 26 July 1942, he was promoted to war-substantive flight lieutenant.
 He was then posted to Iraq, where he joined the RAF headquarters staff and remained there until March 1945, receiving a promotion to war-substantive squadron leader on 1 May 1944.
 On return to the United Kingdom he took command of No. 124 Squadron RAF, a command he retained until the end of the war.
 He ended the war with the acting rank of wing commander.